 Malaria is a deadly global burden

 Female Anopheles mosquitoes transmit the Plasmodium parasites that cause malaria (Figure 1).
-Control methods targeting mosquito populations such as insecticide-treated bed nets and indoor residual spraying have greatly decreased the malaria burden in recent decades.
+Control methods targeting mosquito populations, such as insecticide-treated bed nets, have greatly decreased the malaria burden in recent decades.
 Nevertheless, malaria remains a devastating cause of disease and mortality in tropical and sub-tropical regions, with over 400,000 deaths and 220 million cases in 2019.
 To progress further in the fight against malaria, we need a deeper understanding of the factors affecting transmission, as mosquito populations are becoming increasingly resistant to insecticides.

 Plasmodium development in the mosquito is complex

 A key determinant of malaria transmission is the time it takes for parasites to develop within mosquitoes.
-[After being taken up from an infected person, parasites progress through a series of developmental forms until they finally invade the mosquito salivary glands and can be transmitted to a new host.]
-This time is known as the extrinsic incubation period (EIP, about 10–14 days later in Plasmodium falciparum laboratory infections), and its effects on transmission are linked to mosquito mortality: if mosquitoes die similarly, parasites with a short EIP would be transmitted sooner and for a longer period of time than parasites with a long EIP.
+[After mosquitoes ingest malaria parasites by biting an infected person, malaria parasites progress through a series of developmental forms until they finally invade the mosquito salivary glands and, thus, can be transmitted in a new bite.]
+The time between infection of the mosquito and the ability for onward transmission is known as the extrinsic incubation period (EIP, about 10–14 days in Plasmodium falciparum laboratory infections).
+Its effects on transmission are linked to mosquito mortality: in mosquitoes with the same lifespan, parasites with a short EIP can be transmitted sooner and for a longer period of time than parasites with a long EIP.

-The EIP is known to affected by surrounding temperatures, as the rate of many growth processes is, but it is also linked to available nutrient resources within the mosquito.
+The EIP is known to be affected by environmental temperature, as many growth processes are, but it is also linked to available nutrient resources within the mosquito.
 Our previous work showed that a reduction in the number of eggs a female produces increased parasite size (Figure 2) and shortened the EIP, accelerating the appearance of parasites within the salivary glands.
-Parasites were effectively able to exploit the accumulated lipid resources that were available following egg development.
+Parasites were effectively able to exploit the accumulated lipid resources available following egg development.